openhab/openhab-alexa/USAGE.md

 * Default category: OTHER

 #### `ThermostatController.targetSetpoint`
 * Items that represent a target setpoint for a thermostat.
 The scale is determined based on: (1) value set in parameter `scale="Fahrenheit"`; (2) unit of item state presentation (`°F`=Fahrenheit; `°C`=Celsius); (3) your openHAB server regional measurement system or region settings (US=Fahrenheit; SI=Celsius); (4) defaults to Celsius.
 By default, the temperature range is limited to predefined setpoint values based on the scale parameter.
 If necessary, the temperature range can be customized using parameter `setpointRange="60:90"`.
+When paired with `ThermostatController.thermostatMode`, setpoint requests will be ignored when the thermostat mode is off.
 * Supported item type:
   * Number(:Temperature)
 * Supported metadata parameters: